rickosborne/cascades/md/12-2-2-beverage-service.md

 Thinning black hair shot through with a fair amount of grey, not shaggy our unkempt, but not styled.
 Thick-rimmed glasses that were simple and functional, without being cheap.
 Dark eyes that may have been brown or black, it was impossible to tell in this light.
-A black suit that didn't have the flared collar or busy patterns that were in right now, but would still be wearable in five or even ten years.
+A black suit that didn't have the flared collar or busy patterns that were in right now, but would probably still be wearable in five or even ten years.

 I tried to think of a more interesting word than "average" to describe him, but came up blank.